0xDDoS/0xDDoS.github.io/README.md

 [×] :- [ 103] Tyrant of the Otherworldly Hell: My Shadow Can Evolve Infinitely [×] :- [ 139] God-level Assassin, I'm the Shadow
 [×] :- [  65] Reincarnator’s Stream
+[×] :- [  60] Surviving the Heat Apocalypse with My God-Tier Safehouse

 [x] :- [ 108] The Reincarnation of the Forbidden Archmage [x] :- [ 176] Archane Sniper